Sambhav10/Data_Analyst_Portfolio/End_to_End_ETL_Pipeline/ETL_Pipeline_Readme.md

 # Description

 In this student performance factor data engineering and analysis project,I have build and automate a Python ETL (Extract, Transform, Load) pipeline using AWS services.
 The process begins by leveraging AWS Glue to load data from an S3 bucket into an Amazon Redshift data warehouse.
-An AWS Glue Crawler will infer schemas and create a data catalog, allowing us to use Amazon Athena for serverless SQL querying on the data.
-Subsequently, the crawled data will be loaded into Redshift for advanced analytics.
-To visualize the insights, we will connect Power BI to the Redshift cluster, creating interactive dashboards.
-Finally, Apache Airflow will orchestrate and automate the entire pipeline, ensuring each step is executed in the correct sequence, providing a comprehensive hands-on experience in data engineering and analytics.
+An AWS Glue Crawler infered schemas and created a data catalog, allowing me to use Amazon Athena for serverless SQL querying on the data.
+Subsequently, the crawled data was  loaded into Redshift for advanced analytics.
+I connected Power BI to the Redshift cluster to visualize the insights, creating interactive dashboards.
+Finally, Apache Airflow orchestrated and automated the entire pipeline, ensuring each step was executed in the correct sequence, providing a comprehensive hands-on experience in data engineering and analytics.

 **Data Source** -[a link](https://www.kaggle.com/datasets/lainguyn123/student-performance-factors/)